JoanneJons/optimizing-pipeline-in-azure/README.md

 3. `slack_factor=0.1`<br>
     Any run whose best metric run is less than (1/(1+0.1)) or 91% of the best performing run will be terminated.

 The Hyperdrive run is then submitted to the experiment.
-Once the run is completed, the best metrics are obtained and the model from the best run is registered.

 ### **Save Model**
 Once the run is completed, the best metrics are obtained and the model from the best run is registered.